A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

-The distance measurement can be computed from the signal propagation time between the \ac{BS} and the \ac{UE} (or vice versa) or measuring the signal power loss due to the propagation.
-The propagation time between a \ac{BS} and the \ac{UE} is called \ac{TOF}, and it is the time difference between the \ac{TOA} and the transmission time.
-The difference between two \acp{TOA}, instead, is the \ac{TDOA}.
-A further time-based distance measurement is the \ac{RTT}, which is also referred to as ``two-way TOA'' as detailed later in this section.
-On the other hand, power measurement is computed by measuring the \ac{RSS} and knowing the power used in transmission and a model of the signal attenuation in the wireless channel.
+The distance can be measured by computing the delay or the power loss experienced by the signal during the propagation from the \ac{BS} and the \ac{UE} (or viceversa).
+The delay, referred to as \ac{TOF}, is the time difference between the \ac{TOA} and the transmission time.
+The difference between two \acp{TOA}, instead, is the \ac{TDOA}, while the \ac{RTT} is a \textit{two-way} TOA obtained as detailed later in this section.
+The power measurement is obtained by reading the \ac{RSS} at the \ac{Rx} side.

-Angle measurement can be either \ac{AOA} or \ac{AOD}.
-With \ac{AOA}, we refer to the dominant direction from which a signal is received, while \ac{AOD} refers to the direction of signal transmission.
-Note that it is possible to measure such angles only by employing directional or \ac{MIMO} antenna systems, and a typical condition in cellular networks involves \acp{BS} with many antennas and \acp{UE} with only one (or limited, e.g., $2 \times 2$ \ac{MIMO}) antenna.
+The angle measurement refers to the main direction from which the signal~\eqref{eq:rx_signal} is received or transmitted, and it is denoted as \ac{AOA} or \ac{AOD}, accordingly.
+It is obtained by employing directional or \ac{MIMO} antenna systems.
+A typical condition in cellular networks involves \acp{BS} with many antennas and \acp{UE} with only one (or limited, e.g., $2 \times 2$ \ac{MIMO}) antenna.
 It follows that the \ac{AOD} coincides with the direction of beam pointing, i.e., where the \ac{BS} emits most of its radiation beam pattern.